 Version Date Action Change Tracking 1 1/16/06 R3.2 - Change "Control Center" to "control center."
-3/24/06 2 9/30/09 Modifications to clarify the requirements and to bring the compliance elements into conformance with the latest guidelines for developing compliance elements of standards.
+3/24/06 2 9/30/09 bring the comp conformance w developing com Removal of real Replaced the R Entity.
+Rewording of E Changed compl Modifications to clarify the requirements and to bring the compliance elements into conformance with the latest guidelines for developing compliance elements of standards.
 Removal of reasonable business judgment.
 Replaced the RRO with the RE as a Responsible Entity.
 Rewording of Effective Date.
 Changed compliance monitor to Compliance Enforcement Authority.
 3 Updated version number from -2 to -3 In Requirement 1.6, deleted the sentence pertaining to removing component or system from service in order to perform testing, in response to FERC order issued September 30, 2009.
 3 12/16/09 Approved by the NERC Board of Trustees.
 Update 3 3/31/10 Approved by FERC.
 4 12/30/10 Modified to add specific criteria for Critical Asset identification.
 Update 4 1/24/11 Approved by the NERC Board of Trustees.
 Update 5 11/26/12 Adopted by the NERC Board of Trustees.
 Modified to coordinate with other CIP standards and to revise format to use RBS Template.
 5 11/22/13 FERC Order issued approving CIP-008-5.
-5 7/9/14 FERC Letter Order issued approving VRFs and VSLs revisions to certain CIP standards.
-CIP-008-5 Requirement R2, VSL table under Severe, changed
+5 FERCLetter Order issued enproving VPEs and CIP-008-5 Requirement R2, VSL table under Severe, changed

 Version Date Action Change Tracking

 from 19 to 18 calendar months.

-6 2/7/2019 Adopted by the NERC Board of Trustees.
-Modified to address directives in FERC Order No. 848
+6 TBD Modified to address directives in FERC Order No. 848